suyash345/Distributed-Assingment2/README.md

 * For example if a aggregation server is receiving a request, the whole request is displayed after receiving it, and when a ContentServer/Client has received the response, the response is displayed on their side.
 * To test further on the responses received we are able to send a request with other types of request.
-For example when we input a PUT request with no body, the response should be 204, or when a request is not a get or put the response should be 400.
+For example when we input a PUT request with nobody, the response should be 204, or when a request is not a get or put the response should be 400.
 * This ensures that text sending works, and that basic communication works.
+* In form of __The response from the server is: HTTP1.1 200 OK Server: AggregationServer/1.0 3__, where is the last Lamport Time
 ### Lamport Time
 * To Test the Lamport Time we compare the times before and after the get/put responses and requests.
 The code displays the lamport time before and after the request.